spaceml-org/georeader/README.md

 # georeader

-Package to read data from rasters that is thread and process save, lightweight and with lazy loading.
+Package to read data from rasters with very few dependencies, compatible with cloud platforms and with lazy loading.

 ## Install